Lawrence University Sexual Misconduct Policy and Title IX

 Notice of Allegations and Initial Interview

 When the Title IX Coordinator receives a formal complaint of sexual misconduct, the Coordinator will respond to the complainant by email to set up an initial interview.
 The Title IX Coordinator will then provide a notice of allegations by email and schedule a time to meet with the respondent to provide notice of the complaint and the alleged policy violation being investigated.

-Accommodations are actions taken by the University to ensure equal access to its education programs and activities, and to foster a more stable and safe environment during the process of reporting, investigation, (“interim accommodations”) and/or after adjudication.
+Accommodations are actions taken by the University to ensure equal access to its educational programs and activities, and to foster a safer, more stable environment during the process of reporting, investigation (interim accommodations), and/or after adjudication.
 These measures may be extended or made permanent as remedies, at the conclusion of the investigation.

 Sample accommodations include, but are not limited to: